-The Cardiovascular Division at Washington University School of Medicine has emerged as a national leader in the delivery of high quality cardiovascular care to a large, diverse patient population with simple and complex cardiovascular disorders.
+The Cardiovascular Division at Washington University School of Medicine is a national leader in the delivery of high-quality cardiovascular care to a large, diverse patient population with a range of cardiovascular care needs, in training the next generation of leaders in cardiovascular medicine, and in conducting basic, translational, clinical, and population research to improve cardiovascular outcomes.

 The Division, in partnership with Barnes-Jewish Hospital, provides a full range of services including: